 Introduction

-This non-technical summary outlines the findings of the Environmental Appraisal conducted by Centrica Energy Storage Limited (CESL) in support of the Rough 47/8 Alpha (Rough 47/8A) complex Decommissioning Program.
+This non-technical summary outlines the findings of the Environmental Appraisal conducted by Centrica Energy Storage Limited (CESL) in support of the Rough 47/8 Alpha (Rough 47/8A) complex Decommissioning Programs.
 The purpose is to understand and communicate the potential significant environmental impacts associated with the proposed project and to inform the decision-making process.

 The Rough 47/8A complex is located within the Rough Field in the United Kingdom Continental Shelf Blocks 47/3.
 47/6, 47/7, 47/8 and 47/11 in the southern North Sea approximately 29 kilometres northeast of Easington, Yorkshire, in approximately 36 metres water depth.
 In 2016 CESL announced the closure of the Rough 47/8A facility and the cessation of production was approved by the regulator.
 The 47/8A platform has ceased production and is now unmanned.
-The Platform removal operations are planned to commence in Q2 of 2026 with decommissioning programme close-out in Q4 2030.
+The Platform removal operations are planned to commence in Q2 of 2026 with the decommissioning programmes closed-out in Q4 2030.

 The Rough 47/8A complex consists of the following infrastructure: